ValveSoftware/Proton/docs/PRIME.md

  * https://wiki.debian.org/NVIDIA%20Optimus

-Here, the two most common PRIME scenarios are covered, but the content should be enough to troubleshoot and make any other configuration work.

-## AMD -> Integrated Intel (Mesa -> Mesa)
+## DirectX 9, 10, 11 and 12 (DXVK and VKD3D-Proton)

+The implementations of those graphics APIs are built on top of Vulkan and **most of the games should work out of the box.** Discrete GPUs are prioritized (i.e. enumerated first) and games should default to them.

+If you have multiple discrete GPUs or the wrong GPU is selected as the default one and the game doesn't have the means of selecting an adapter you can limit what gets enumerated.

 In Steam, set your game's Properties -> GENERAL -> LAUNCH OPTIONS to:

+    DXVK_FILTER_DEVICE_NAME="GTX 1650" %command%

+This should work for GeForce GTX 1650.
+A different name may be required for your particular graphics card (e.g. "VEGA10" for Vega 56/64).
+You can use `vulkaninfo` program (usually packaged as `vulkan-tools`) to check the names of your GPUs.

+## DirectX 8 and OpenGL

+Those APIs are implemented on top of OpenGL and require a bit more configuration.

+The two most common PRIME scenarios are covered, but the content should be enough to troubleshoot and make any other configuration work.

+### AMD -> Integrated Intel (Mesa -> Mesa)

+In Steam, set your game's Properties -> GENERAL -> LAUNCH OPTIONS to:

     DRI_PRIME=1 %command%

-That's it.
-This should be enough to have everything working.

-## Nvidia -> Integrated Intel (Nvidia's Proprietary Driver -> Mesa)
+### Nvidia -> Integrated Intel (Nvidia's Proprietary Driver -> Mesa)

 In Steam set your game's Properties -> GENERAL -> LAUNCH OPTIONS to:

     __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia %command%

-For most games, Nvidia GPUs are reported as AMD GPUs to workaround issues with NVAPI.
-This means that DXGI will report your GPU as RX480.
-Because of that DXVK/VKD3D won't recognize the vendor/product ids and will pick a GPU on their own, so you have to add other options to force the correct choice.

-DXVK (used for DirectX 9-11 games) takes GPU name so you might have to prepend the following to 'LAUNCH OPTIONS': `DXVK_FILTER_DEVICE_NAME="GeForce"`.
-A different or more specific name may be required (e.g. "Quadro").

-VKD3D-Proton (used for DirectX 12 games) takes GPU id as reported by the `vulkaninfo` program (usually packaged as `vulkan-tools`).
-In this case you have to prepend the following to 'LAUNCH OPTIONS': `VKD3D_VULKAN_DEVICE=0`.
-Replace `0` with the appropriate GPU id.

 # Troubleshooting